Amtrak: On Time for Yesterday

 But as for the rest of the system--the cruise trains that take vacationers from the Midwest to the West Coast, the once-daily trains stopping at Thurmond, West Virginia, or the politically inspired Meridian, Mississippi to Dallas train from which taxpayers were saved only by Amtrak’s 2002 fiscal collapse--all of these should either pay for themselves or be discontinued.

 It is time to stop subsidizing yesterday.

-Wendell Cox (firstname.lastname@example.org) is a senior fellow of The Heartland Institute; a consultant to public and private public policy, planning and transportation organizations; and a visiting professor at a French national university.
+Wendell Cox (email@example.com) is principal of Wendell Cox Consultancy (St. Louis), senior fellow at The Heartland Institute (Chicago), and visiting professor at the Conservatoire National des Arts et Metiers (Paris).
 He was a member of the Amtrak Reform Council from 1999 to 2002.